 (Technical Soundness) Section 3.1 should be improved to better understand how a DCH is computed, right now this is rather unclear and confusing.

-Section 3.1 has been reworked and now utilizes the protein in Figure 1 to clarify and exemplify the process of creating a DCH.
+Section 3.1 has been rewritten and now utilizes the protein in Figure 1 to clarify and exemplify the process of creating a DCH.
 The presentation is now also more chronological in that it first describes the creation of the intermediate complexity image before describing how this leads to a DCH.

 (Exposition, Figures) The abstract and introduction are very vague in regards to the paper's contribution.
 No details at all are given about the 2 proposed methods.
 It is stated several times that 'two novel components' will be introduced, but some more information on what that means would be good.

-Appropriate parts of both the abstract and the introduction were revised such that the two components now are discussed separately rather than collectively.
+Appropriate parts of both the abstract and the introduction were revised such that the two components are now discussed separately rather than collectively.
 Additional details were also provided.

 Reviewer 2